 Redwood Library and Athenaeum has been restored and sympathetically expanded since 1915 by architects Norman Isham, George Snell and George Champlin Mason.

-1742 Faneuil Hall, Boston, MA Original meeting house was designed by John Smibert, but redesigned and enlarged by architect Charles Bulfinch in 1806.
-David Brussat photo, 2016.
+1742 Faneuil Hall in Boston.
+Original meeting house was designed by John Smibert, but enlarged by architect Charles Bulfinch in 1806.
+Photo by David Brussat, 2016.

 W.S.
 Stewart photo for Historic American Building Survey

 The New Castle Courthouse (2011) shows the building now restored to an earlier version.
 The sweet charms of the Colonial Revival--shutters, arched portal at entry, balcony corbels--have been removed as "inauthentic."
 The building has reverted to the more austere version.
 This represents current orthodoxy of the profession: "The past is a foreign country" and not a living tradition.
 2011 photo by Tim Andersen

 Fortunately they can count on guys like Bibi to find America's enemies.